MeetChopra/free-tools/README.md

 We are making a list of all the free tools out there.
 Feel free to contribute and add new tools.

+## Analytics

-## Analytics(https://keen.io/)[Keen] Ship user-facing metrics in an afternoon, not months
+[Keen](https://keen.io/) Ship user-facing metrics in an afternoon, not months

-(https://get.fabric.io/)[Fabric] A platform that helps your mobile team build better apps, understand your users, and grow your business.
+[Fabric](https://get.fabric.io/) A platform that helps your mobile team build better apps, understand your users, and grow your business.

-(https://mixpanel.com/)[Mixpanel] User behavior analytics for product, marketing, and data teams.
+[Mixpanel](https://mixpanel.com/) User behavior analytics for product, marketing, and data teams.

-(https://segment.com/)[Segment] Use Segment to collect, clean, and control your customer data.
+[Segment](https://segment.com/) Use Segment to collect, clean, and control your customer data.

-(https://www.hotjar.com/)[Hotjar] See how visitors are really using your website, collect user feedback and turn more visitors into customers.
+[Hotjar](https://www.hotjar.com/) See how visitors are really using your website, collect user feedback and turn more visitors into customers.

-(https://usefathom.com/)[Fathom Analytics] Simple, useful websites stats without tracking or storing personal data of your users.
+[Fathom Analytics](https://usefathom.com/) Simple, useful websites stats without tracking or storing personal data of your users.

-(https://count.ly/)[Countly] The best mobile analytics and marketing, web, desktop and IoT analytics platform for securely tracking customer journeys in your applications.
+[Countly](https://count.ly/) The best mobile analytics and marketing, web, desktop and IoT analytics platform for securely tracking customer journeys in your applications.

-(https://amplitude.com/)[Amplitude] Truly understand what makes your users tick, rapidly release better product experiences, and grow your business across web and mobile.
+[Amplitude](https://amplitude.com/) Truly understand what makes your users tick, rapidly release better product experiences, and grow your business across web and mobile.

-(https://marketingplatform.google.com/about/analytics/)[Google Analytics] Get a deeper understanding of your customers.
+[Google Analytics](https://marketingplatform.google.com/about/analytics/) Get a deeper understanding of your customers.
 Google Analytics gives you the free tools you need to analyze data for your business in one place.

-(https://matomo.org/)[Matomo] Formerly Piwik, Matomo is a free and open source web analytics application (https://www.inspectlet.com/)[Inspectlet] Stop guessing what your visitors want.
+[Matomo](https://matomo.org/) Formerly Piwik, Matomo is a free and open source web analytics application

+[Inspectlet](https://www.inspectlet.com/) Stop guessing what your visitors want.
 Google Analytics tells you what, Inspectlet tells you why.

-(https://clicky.com)[Clicky] Simply the best way to monitor, analyze, and react to your blog or web site's traffic in real time.
+[Clicky](https://clicky.com) Simply the best way to monitor, analyze, and react to your blog or web site's traffic in real time.

-(https://www.cyfe.com)[Cyfe] Social media, analytics, marketing, sales, support, infrastructure... all in one place.
+[Cyfe](https://www.cyfe.com) Social media, analytics, marketing, sales, support, infrastructure... all in one place.
 Track your entire business in real-time.

-(https://www.quantcast.com/products/measure-audience-insights/)[Quantcast Measure] Quantcast Measure provides deep, real-time insights about who your audience is, what motivates them, and how they spend time across your properties.
+[Quantcast Measure](https://www.quantcast.com/products/measure-audience-insights/) Quantcast Measure provides deep, real-time insights about who your audience is, what motivates them, and how they spend time across your properties.

-(http://www.openwebanalytics.com/)[Open Web Analytics] Open Source Web Analytics Framework
+[Open Web Analytics](http://www.openwebanalytics.com/) Open Source Web Analytics Framework

-## Email

-[https://mailchimp.com](MailChimp) Mailchimp is a marketing automation platform and an email marketing service.

-[https://www.mailjet.com/](Mailjet) Email Delivery Service for Marketing & Developer Teams

-[https://sendpulse.com](SendPulse) Automate your marketing and combine all delivery channels on one platform: email, web push notifications, SMS, Viber.

-[https://www.benchmarkemail.com/](Benchmark) Email Marketing Service to engage subscribers, nurture leads, send beautiful, responsive emails and track results.

-[https://www.sendinblue.com/](SendInBlue) All-in-one email marketing, SMS, transactional email (SMTP), and marketing automation platform.

-[https://www.zoho.com/campaigns/](Zoho Campaigns) Zoho Campaigns is an email marketing software that helps businesses drive more sales.

-[https://www.mailerlite.com/](Mailerlite) Email Marketing & Automation for Small Businesses, Professional Bloggers and Authors

-[https://www.verticalresponse.com/](VerticalResponse) VerticalResponse allows you to build custom lead capture forms and landing pages, and promote on social media all in one place.

 ## CRM